tmjo/charger-card/README.md

 - Fully customizable for your needs, the card may work for different chargers and other entities if you read the Advanced configuration section and customize it to your needs.
 For chargers that are supported by default, the setup is very easy (select brand and main entity and you should be done).
 - Animations: If choosing the default images of Easee chargers in any color, you can also choose to show leds which will behave according to charger status.
 This is identical to how the charger looks physically and similar to the Easee app and web site.
 Two leds for standby, all leds when connected, flashing while charging and so on.
 If SmartCharging is enabled, leds will be blue.
-- Collapsible menu buttons: Click on one of the menu buttons (if you enabled them) to get more info, config or limit settings.
+- Collapsible menu buttons: Click on one of the menu buttons (if you have enabled them) to get more info, config or limit settings.
 - Possibility to set current limits from UI
-- Stats items (data table) will depend on charger status and show most relevant information unless you choose to customize it
+- Customizable data table (stats) items that can depend on charger status and show most relevant information.
-- Action items on toolbar will depend on charger status and show most relevant actions.
-Custom actions are added in addition to defaults.
+- Customizable toolbar with buttons to call services or do something which.
+The toolbar can depend on charger status and show most relevant actions.

 ## Supported languages

 This card supports translations.
 Please, help to add more translations and improve existing ones.
 Here's a list of supported languages:

 - English